Julie Goldman

 Artist Bio

 When I was in grade school and high school, I did a lot of art.
-I like to think it offered me an incredible foundation for what would come much later.
-In high school, I studied under Walt Bartman, doing primarily oil painting.
-I was accepted into the Maryland College of Art and Design on a figure drawing scholarship program that they offered to high school students when I was 16.
+I studied under Walt Bartman, doing oil painting primarily.
+I was accepted into the Maryland College of Art and Design on a figure drawing scholarship program that they offered to high schoolers when I was 16.
 After high school, I went on to pursue my other passion -- helping people.
 I've spent the last 25 years working as a psychotherapist.
 Sometime in the middle of all of that, I had kids (twins), and eventually came back to drawing in 2017.
 What I do now is primarily self-taught, though I do feel my training and education as a child have created an invaluable foundation for my work today.
 I've watched countless hours of slowed-down YouTube videos and tutorials, and have spent thousands of hours drawing, practicing, and improving.
 It's been a wonderful and challenging journey, and I've loved every minute of it!
-My goal moving forward is to continue to learn and challenge myself as I transition to art full-time.
-I feel the next step is to get my name out there to the art world.
-I have just recently started applying to calls via café, and have been accepted into about a dozen international juried shows.